mrutter/NDateTimePicker/README.md

 It also exposes some useful properties such as: IsNull/IsNotNull (to check if the value is null before trying to read it) and ValueAsNullable (which allows direct access to the Value property casted to a Nullable(Of DateTime)/Nullable?).

+I also included a project to show the user control usage (see NDateTimePickerTest).

 Have fun with it.